Ayoola17/Ayoola17/README.md

 <h1>Deep learning</h1>
 <h2>Inceptionv3 Image Classification</h2>
 Using the inceptionV3 Architecture for image classification.
-The cat vs Dog image was use for training the model.
+The cat vs Dog Dataset was use for training the model.
 The inceptionv3 model was used as the base model with the layers in it set as trainable.
 <a href='https://github.com/Ayoola17/Deep-learning-Notebook/blob/main/Deep%20learning/Inceptionv3_image_classification.ipynb'>Inceptionv3 Image Classification</a>

 ![Screenshot (131)](https://user-images.githubusercontent.com/16554628/210192995-f5b9f0df-e79b-4407-8b4b-05af9e8daadc.png)